tabatkins/bignum/README.md

 Currently, the library consists of one class, named Z after the common name for the integers.
 Z can hold arbitrary-sized integers with perfect precision.
 Soon I plan to add a Q class for ratios, then likely a C class for complex numbers, and finally might look into either an algebraic number class or a limited (but arbitrarily-high) precision floating-point class.

+While I have done decent amounts of work to make this library fast and efficient, I'm sure there's plenty more to do.
+Pull Requests that can improve speed without drastically killing readability are much appreciated!

 Arbitrary-size Integers - the Z class
 -------------------------------------